 We are looking forward to welcoming visitors to the Cabinetmaking Shop in October 2021!
+Learn more about Woodworking Weekend here.
 In the meantime, learn more about the shop and its progress below.

 Sturbridge and the surrounding region were home to some of the foremost rural cabinetmakers of the early 19th century, including Nathan Lumbard and Oliver Wight.
 These craftspeople, as well as others like them, were integral parts of the story of rural communities.
 The Village is currently constructing a new Cabinetmaking Shop on the Village Common, and we are looking forward to opening the shop and bringing the stories of the region’s early 19th-century cabinetmakers to Old Sturbridge Village in the fall of 2021.

 The Village is using both historic and modern building methods in the construction of the Shop, which is patterned after period structures operated by early 19th-century New England craftsmen.
 The building will include a wood-burning stove, as did many free-standing shops of the period, and a small external woodshed.

 Many elements of the final Cabinetmaking Shop will be created by craftsmen and interpretive staff working in the Village, including reproduction period tools, doors, shelves, and the box stove.
 The large timbers for the construction of the shop were even cut by the Village Sawmill.